vitalius/guess-game/README.md

-# +1 (503) 400-7152 #
+# Old phone game #

-Guess the Number game, but over a phone line, using Twilio's API and with some valuable business advice as a prize ;)
+Using Twilio's API, this is a implementation of the old Guess the Number game ;)